 - 1/3-1/2 cup low-fat shredded mozzarella cheese

-- Extra virgin olive oil (spray and ~1/2 Tbsp for sauteing veggies)
+- Extra virgin olive oil spray

 - Optional toppings: Italian seasoning, crushed red peppers, grated Parmesan

 - Preheat oven to 425 F. (If I’m roasting veggies at the same time, I do 400 F and cook flatbread a little longer.)